Pauline Perlmutter Steinem

-Pauline Perlmutter Steinem (August 4, 1864 — January 5, 1940) was a Jewish American suffragist born in Poland.
-In 1904, she became the first woman to be elected to the Board of Education in Toledo, Ohio, as well as to any public office there, thereby becoming in all likelihood, the first Jewish woman, and definitely one of the earliest to hold, elected public office in the United States.
+Pauline Perlmutter Steinem (August 4, 1864 – January 5, 1940) was a Jewish American suffragist born in Poland.
+In 1904, she became the first woman to be elected to the Board of Education in Toledo, Ohio, as well as to any public office there.

-She rescued many members of her family from the Holocaust.
+Additionally, just before World War II began, she helped send as many European relatives as she could to Palestine to escape the Holocaust.
 She was also the grandmother of feminist Gloria Steinem.

 Early life

-Pauline Perlmutter was born in Radziejow, Kingdom of Prussia (now located in Poland) in 1864 (according to her tombstone; some sources give 1863 or 1866 as the year), the daughter of Reform Jewish Russian emigrants Hayman Hirsch Perlmutter, a cantor, and Bertha Slisower Perlmutter.
+Pauline Perlmutter was born in Radziejow in Poland in 1864 (according to her tombstone; some sources give 1863 or 1866 as the year), the daughter of Reform Jewish Russian emigrants Hayman Hirsch Perlmutter, a cantor, and Bertha Slisower Perlmutter.
 She was raised in Bavaria, attending a teacher training program there.

 Career

 In 1914, Pauline Perlmutter Steinem wrote:

 "People say: 'Women cannot succeed in certain fields.'
 How do we know what women can do, when we have never yet allowed them to try?
 No man knows what woman would do, if she were free to develop the powers latent within her, nor does she herself know as yet."